aws-samples/aws-gamelift-sample/hugo/content/awsservice/lab11/_index.en.md

 4. Set Table name as “GomokuPlayerInfo”, and Primary Key "PlayerName".
 Make data type as "String".
 Let's click "Create button".

-5. Enable "Stream" on your DynamoDB Table.
-It is disabled as default, so click "Manage Stream" button on the console.
+5. Enable “Stream” on your DynamoDB Table.
+It is disabled as default, so select "Exports and streams" tab and click "Enable" button on DynamoDB stream details.

 ![DDB_Stream](../../images/awsservice/lab11/DDB_Stream[en].png)